splunk/public-o11y-docs/sp-oncall/spoc-integrations/servicenow-bi-directional-integration-guide.rst

 incident, collaborate in real-time and find resolutions faster.

-The Splunk On-Call ServiceNow bidirectional integration maintains incident and ticket history but doesn’t distract you during a firefight.
+The Splunk On-Call ServiceNow bidirectional integration maintains incident and ticket history but doesn't distract you during a firefight.
 Then, you can leverage this detailed incident history to conduct thorough post-incident reviews and ensure on-call incident management gets better over time.
 Eliminate context-switching by working in a